GaiusSensei/Qd6/src/Chapter 1 - What Can You Do.md

 - Do what the Item Description says.
 - If the Item has the Consumable Tag, reduce its quantity by 1.

-**Focus**
+**Refocus**
 - Requirements: Has not focused this round.
 - Roll 2d6, with any modifiers for focusing.
-If result is 7+, regain 1 Power Point.
+If result is 7+, regain 1 Focus Point.

 **Reequip**
 - Requirements: Has not reequipped this round.
 - Stash one or more your weapons and draw a new one.

 **Use Talent**
-- Requirements: A non-passive talent  (ammo, if required, and minimum available power points, if required).
+- Requirements: A non-passive talent  (ammo, if required, and minimum available focus points, if required).
 - Do what the Talent Description says.